2i2c-org/docs/about/service/comparison.md

 2i2c is a mission-driven non-profit organization that has a commitment to doing its work openly, transparently, and inclusively.
 Our mission is to provide researchers and educators with the infrastructure they need to do their work, and to support open source communities that underlie this infrastructure.
-2i2c is governed by a [Steering Council](tc:structure:steerco) made of members from the research and education community.
+2i2c is governed by a {doc}`Steering Council <tc:organization/steering-council>` made of members from the research and education community.
 2i2c manages all of our work in public spaces, including [all of our infrastructure](http://github.com/2i2c-org/infrastructure) as well as [all of our organizational strategy and practices](http://team-compass.2i2c.org/).